MichelleCorrigan/health-compass/README.md

 # Health Compass

-## A Nutrion and Lifestyle Coaching Site
+## A Nutrion and Lifestyle Consultation Site
->A site to purchase nutrition and coaching programmes.
-As well as blog content and testimonials to share help and advice.
+>A site to purchase nutrition and lifestyle coaching programmes from experienced and qualified nutritionists.

 ![Responsive screenshot](readme-images/multi-screens.png)